 When you encounter something that you feel is hard or uninteresting, the temptation is to think it's difficult because your ability is lacking and you're not smart enough when actually it's because you don't have a method for teaching yourself hard topics.

-So in today's video I want to show you the step-by-step process that I use to easily learn difficult topics that makes them interesting, relevant and most importantly easy to remember.
+I want to show you the step-by-step process that I use to easily learn difficult topics that makes them interesting, relevant and most importantly easy to remember.

 Being able to teach myself how to learn hard things is the single most life-changing skill I have taught myself.
 I'm going to keep this practical and combine my own personal experiences with evidence-based studies on learning and some neuroscience on how our brains form memories.

 So for the purposes of showing you in detail today we're going to be learning about Bell's Palsy which is one of those eponymous neurology topics that can seem confusing and hard when you first encounter it.
 If you're not a medic don't worry as the principles can be applied to lots of other topics too and if you stick around till the end I also have a second example looking at how you can apply this to Maths.

 The first step in the process that I use to easily learn difficult topics is to make the topic we're learning relevant and personal.

 The problem with being told to learn things is that it's kind of thrust upon us.
 We don't necessarily naturally want to learn certain topics as, at face value, they just don't seem interesting, they are just chapters in a textbook that we've been told we need to learn.
 While you can force yourself by thinking "I need to learn this for an exam to get a job" that only goes so far to boosting your motivation and your interest.